-Consult a counselor to help you develop and hone your self-honesty.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you develop and hone your self-honesty.
+Simply click here to connect with one via BetterHelp.com.

 Why is it so hard to be truly honest with yourself?

 So many of us spend our time disillusioned with how we feel, what we think, and what we want out of life.

 Sometimes it’s because we don’t know what we want.
 Other times we do know what we want, but we are too afraid to admit it or feel like we might not be deserving of it.

 Maybe we just don’t want to accept reality because the truth is unpleasant.
 And quite often, the truth is unpleasant.
 The truth can be downright ugly and painful, particularly if you’ve spent a lot of time lying to yourself about things big and small.

 But why is honesty with yourself so important?
 Why can’t you just brush aside your own misgivings, ignore the truth, and embody the saying “Ignorance is bliss.”?

 The answer is that you have to live with yourself 24 hours a day, 7 days a week, for the rest of your life.
 And if you can’t rely on yourself because you aren’t in tune with your truth, you will end up making yourself miserable.

 You must be honest with yourself in order to figure out what you want out of life so you can actually put forth the effort to build it.
 How can you do that if you refuse to admit you’re unhappy?
 Or not acting in tune with what your soul is telling you?